jmoenig/Snap/DEVLOG.md

     * new "primitive" (pragma) block for custom block definitions
     * support for associating custom block definitions with primitives
     * new "bootstrapped(block)?" extension primitive
+    * metaprogramming support for newlines in custom block labels ("$nl")
+    * support for overloading primitives with custom block definitions and organizing them in libraries
 * **Notable Changes:**
     * when querying the defintion of a block via metaprogramming the number of inputs of the resulting ring now matches that of the header expression
     * block label symbols are now shown with their name prefixed by "$" instead of an underscore to avoid confusing them with inputs when metaprogramming